 How to Heal a Damaged Skin Barrier

 The most important factor in restoring a damaged skin barrier is scaling back harsh treatments and treating your skin gently while it heals.
 Now is not the time for scrubs and chemical exfoliants!
-If you have active breakouts, use hydrocolloid pimple patches in the place of drying treatments.

 Try skin streaming and go back to basics and use a gentle fragrance-free cleanser, moisturizer, and sunscreen.
 Pay attention to how your skin feels after using each product, as there are some ingredients that should be gentle to the skin barrier, such as niacinamide or hyaluronic acid, that can be irritating to sensitive skin types.

 An extra complication to healing the skin barrier for those of us with acne-prone skin is that most of the rich occlusive formulas that help soothe the skin barrier can also cause clogged pores and pimples.
-If you can’t find a thicker cream that works for you, try skin flooding where you layer lightweight hydrating products on damp skin to help nourish and support your skin barrier while avoiding exacerbating acne.
+If you can’t find a thicker cream that works for you, try skin flooding where you layer lightweight hydrating products and light moisturizers on damp skin to help nourish and support your skin barrier while avoiding exacerbating acne.

 Total